Post - 1500 Southeast Asia Archaeology: The Silk Road Trade

 The 15th to 17th centuries was a time known as the “age of discovery” in Southeast Asia because of the recognition and demand of SE Asia's natural resources from European powers.
 In SE Asia, spices were useful and popular for creating flavor in food.
 Spices were in high demand and were imported and exported through the Silk Road, which flourished during the colonization period.
-It included black pepper, cinnamon, cardamom, ginger, turmeric, nutmeg, and cloves, nutmeg, etc. Nutmeg was the most popular and most expensive to get because of how scarce it was.
+It included black pepper, cinnamon, cardamom, ginger, turmeric, nutmeg, and cloves, etc. Nutmeg was the most popular and most expensive to get because of how scarce it was.

 European colonization of Southeast Asia

 The European colonization of Southeast Asia began in the 16th century when the Dutch and Portuguese colonized Southeast Asia for their spices.
 Throughout the 17th and 18th century, the British and Dutch began to colonize Southeast Asia.
 The Dutch arrived in Batavia and established Dutch East Indies.
 The British established themselves in the Straits Settlements, British Malaya, Borneo, and Burma.
 In the 19th century, the French established French Indochina.
 All of Southeast Asia was colonized, except Thailand.

 Not only spices, but also ceramics, stoneware, and porcelain were popular items used for trading in Southeast Asia.
 Mainland Southeast Asia is distinguished by the ongoing complementary coexistence of two major ceramic traditions-earthenware and stoneware.
 The first evidence of earthware ceramics was in Japan 12,000 years ago.
 Pottery and clay vessels originated from China 20,000 years ago.
-The earliest forms of stoneware were found in Indus Valley civilisation and China.
+The earliest forms of stoneware were found in Indus Valley Civilisation and China.
 The Xia dynasty, during 1700–1050 BCE, had evidence of the earliest forms of stoneware, which is a source of where the product originated from.
 Stoneware production has continued for more than three thousand years.
 These two basic types of clay bodies have been used for processing, amending, and forming of the clay body; the use of resins, pigments, slips, and glazes; and the development of firing procedures and kilns.